10 effective and easy ways to save water at home

 -

+Only boiling the water you need is a simple kitchen habit that can help save both water and energy.
 Some of the best ways to save water and energy are more straightforward than you’d think.
 One simple way of saving water in the kitchen is to avoid overfilling your kettle.
-Full kettles require more work to boil and, therefore, use more energy.
-By filling the kettle only with the water you need, you can help to lower the cost of boiling water.
-Consider measuring water in a cup or pot before boiling it.
+A full kettle takes more energy to boil, even if you do not need all the water inside it.
+Filling it with only what you need can help lower the cost of boiling water.
+You could also measure water in a cup or pot first to avoid overfilling.
+If you want to know how to conserve water at home without making major lifestyle changes, using your kettle efficiently is a simple place to start.

 -

-Dishwashers with eco modes can be more water-efficient than washing by hand.
-Some ways to conserve water using an efficient dishwasher include:
+Used well, a dishwasher can be more water-efficient than washing up by hand.
+Modern dishwashers, especially those with eco settings, can use less water than handwashing.
+Some ways to conserve water with your dishwasher include:

 For more information, check out our page on energy flexibility and how switching to a smart meter can help you benefit from certain energy-saving schemes.